Close Menu

 Millennials’ poor financial health has also forced them to tap into their retirement accounts to take out loans.
 Nearly one in five Millennials (19.7%) have an outstanding 401(k) loan balance, above the 19.4% of all generations.

 A retirement savings rule-of-thumb from Fidelity is to have 1x your salary saved by age 30 and 3x your salary by age 40.
 So a 30-year-old Millennial earning $50,000 a year should have a nest egg of $50,000, and a 40-year-old earning the same salary should have $150,000 socked away.
-Currently, only 19% of Millennials say they have saved three times their salary, according to Northwestern Mutual.
+Currently, only 19% of Millennials say they have saved three times their salary, as reported by Northwestern Mutual.

 Swipe to scroll horizontally